-Selling to Intimidating People- C Level Executive Selling and the Art of Applied DISC: Part Two
+Selling to Intimidating People - Executive Sales and DISC: Part Two

 Dr. Bradley Smith of PeopleKeys shares advice from his years of experience working with and selling to C level executives.
 Part one of this two-part series can be read here.

 Fewer Slides - Think about the type of slide presentation you might want to have when you are hosting a face to face meeting.
 Model your presentation after something you would want to see.
 Keep it succinct.
 Don’t put more than three bullet points on a slide.
 Incorporate interesting images and contemporary design.
 Stick to just a few slides.
 These slides need to be more about their company and its needs and how you will create solutions to meet their needs.
 Think about putting your last slide first.
 What is the end result of what you are presenting?
 Start with that so you can grab their attention and maintain their focus, and then return to it to increase retention and drive your point home.

 Gist – What is the general gist of your presentation?
 Give them the main idea of your presentation immediately without a lot of preamble.
 Keep the conversation on the subject, use persuasive language, focus on their company’s needs, and keep it brief and straightforward.